Umuzi-org/ACN-syllabus/content/topics/unit-testing-mocks-and-spies/_index.md

 })
 ```

-NOTICE THAT even though we did not explicitly call the `send sms` function, it got called by the code under test.
+**NOTICE THAT** even though we did not explicitly call the `send sms` function, it got called by the code under test.
 So the call count went up.

-Note: the above code is not strictly correct.
+**Note**: the above code is not strictly correct.
 This is just an illustration of the kind of thinking you need to do.

 Differnt languages and tools have different ways to do this stuff.
 But you can often use the same mental models to understand how it all works.